BodeSoftware/MeshOnFire/README.md

 # MeshOnFire
-Niagara System to set meshes on fire
+Niagara System to set meshes on fire in Unreal Engine 5.6